 codeine comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 codeine is taken only when needed, so there are no special instructions for a missed dose.

 The dose of codeine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of codeine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage form (tablets):

-- Adults—15 to 60 milligrams (mg) every 4 hours as needed.
-However, the dose is usually not more than 360 mg per day.
+- Adults—At first, 15 to 60 milligrams (mg) every 4 hours as needed.
+Your doctor may increase your dose as needed.

 - Children—Use and dose must be determined by your doctor.

 - For mild to moderate pain: